 As we grow, we really need to be efficient and innovative and in this global innovation economy that we’ve got going right now, we really also need to prepare our current and future workforce for the jobs that it’ll create and those that it might replace.

 The Florida 2030 initiative (the next part of the Chamber Foundation’s well-known Cornerstone report series) is driven by the Florida Chamber Foundation’s Six Pillars, a visioning platform that identifies the key factors that drive Florida’s future economy and helps organizations speak with one voice.
 Communities, regional planning councils and state agencies from around Florida are currently using the Six Pillars framework to guide their planning, research and advocacy efforts, including the Palm Beach North Chamber of Commerce.

 The Six Pillars have been really important to us.
-The Florida Chamber Foundation uses process that are really inclusive and comprehensive.
-The [Chamber] Foundation really doesn’t leave any stone unturned in terms of topics –whether its early learning the changing demographics or our population or environmental issues – and the same goes for the foundation’s outreach to stakeholders.
+The Florida Chamber Foundation uses processes that are really inclusive and comprehensive.
+The [Chamber] Foundation really doesn’t leave any stone unturned in terms of topics –whether its early learning, the changing demographics or our population or environmental issues – and the same goes for the Foundation’s outreach to stakeholders.
 All stakeholders really, regardless of the sector they represent, have an opportunity to participate.
 And this collaborative and comprehensive approach really inspired how our chamber approached our five year strategic plan, which has been readily accepted by our diverse set of stakeholders… just as the Florida Chamber utilizes the Six Pillars Framework in order to determine legislative priorities, we utilize our strategic plan in the same way.